Why You Struggle To Get Guitar Students

 by Tom Hess

 Good news, attracting more guitar students isn’t that hard.
-You can have a lot more guitar students than you do right now, regardless of:

-The number of guitar students you have is always within your direct control.
+This means the number of guitar students you have is always within your direct control.

 Reason #1: Lack Of General Marketing Skills

 Most guitar teachers don’t know how to create effective guitar lesson ads, flyers, websites and other promotional materials.
 They simply look at how other guitar teachers write ads and try to do something similar.
 This approach usually fails, because:

 - Most guitar lesson ads are horribly ineffective.
 Copying them gives you the same poor results other guitar teachers get.

 - Guitar students see that most guitar lesson ads look similar.
 They (wrongly) assume that all guitar teachers must be the same (or similar).
 This is one reason why many guitar students choose a guitar teacher based on the lowest price.

 - You miss out on many other opportunities to promote your guitar lessons that other guitar teachers don’t know about.